mikkokallio/networkdemo-iac/README.md

 * One or more spoke vnets that are peered bi-directionally with the hub.
 * In each spoke vnet, two subnets and a VM with the network watcher and AMA extensions enabled.
 * Routes to enable spoke-spoke traffic.
-* A Log Analytics workspace for firewall logs.
+* A Log Analytics workspace and storage account for firewall logs and other data.
 * A DNS zone that is linked to the hub and all spokes.

 ## Bugs

 * The deployment fails with the error The zone 'networkdemo.com' does not exist in resource group 'rg-networkdemo' of subscription 'xyz', but running the deployment again solves the issue.
 * Firewall deployment isn't idempotent.
 Attempting to run the deployment again results in an error.
+* VM insights doesn't work properly.

 ## Disclaimers